Radek-Wawrzyk/recruitment-task-1innosystems/README.md

   - ES6+

 ## Front End
 Node.js is requires to run this application.
-Basically Website is based on SPA with Vue.js and Babel.
-App has b
+Basically Website is based on SPA with Vue.js.
+App has only the one route ('/').
+I wrote dynamic form validation by Vee Validate library, Furthermore I used Axios HTTP Ajax library for API Requests.
+Also I decided to use Vue Carousel component for dynamic data.
+The whole application is responsive by Bootstrap Vue library.

 ### Install
 ```sh